aspiers/ansible-viz/README.md

 The diagram is drawn client-side with viz.js (https://github.com/mdaines/viz.js/).

-Var support is still EXPERIMENTAL.
+Var usage colouring is still EXPERIMENTAL.

+See sample/README.txt for details on test data.